amitxv/PC-Tuning/docs/post-install.md

 ## Spectre, Meltdown and CPU Microcode

+> [!WARNING]
+> Disabling Spectre and Meltdown may negatively impact security.
+Users should assess the security risk involved with modifying the mentioned setting.

 - Disable Spectre and Meltdown with [InSpectre](https://www.grc.com/inspectre.htm)

     - AMD is unaffected by Meltdown and apparently [performs better with Spectre enabled](https://www.phoronix.com/review/amd-zen4-spectrev2)